Q: What does the complaint letter mean?

 Q: Can I bring an advisor?

-Q: Who is the Judicial Review Officer?
+Q: Who is the student conduct hearing officer?

 Q: Should I accept responsibility or not accept responsibility?